bootdotdev/blog/content/computer-science/ai.md

 draft: true
 ---

-GitHub has been re-founded on copilot, rumors of an AI superior to GPT-4 are abounding, and you still can't even write a red-black tree.
+GitHub has been re-founded on copilot, rumors of an AI superior to GPT-4 abound, and you still can't even write a red-black tree.
+What's a budding developer to do?

-I'm rightfully asked quite frequently about the future of AI-assisted programming, and while the short answer is "I don't know", boy oh boy do I have some opinions to share.
+I'm rightfully asked frequently about the future of AI-assisted programming, and while the short answer is "I don't know", boy oh boy do I have some opinions and anecdotes to share.
+Strap in.

 ## First, let's understand the state of the world

-GPT-4 is, at least as I write this, the most advanced general-purpose LLM model on the market.
-It's important to understand that there is a big difference between a product that uses a model, and the model itself.
+GPT-4 is, as I write this, the most advanced general-purpose LLM model on the market.
+It's important to understand that there is a big difference between a product that *uses* a model, and the model itself.
 For example:

 * Chat GPT is a web app that uses GPT-3.5 and GPT-4
 * Boots is our (Boot.dev's) GPT-4 powered teaching assistant